-The following question were more logistics based, but very necessary questions to the ultimate goal of creating a course curriculum.
+The following questions were more logistics based, but very necessary questions to the ultimate goal of creating a course curriculum.
 The first question asks what format the class should be held in.
 The largest request format was Short, Focused workshops held during the day for three hours, with 36% of respondents requesting it.
 The second most was Weekend Workshops, with two 7-hour days of training.
 Again, it is important to note that respondents were allowed to choose more than one format.

 The final graph depicts where the courses should be held.
 People were given the option of downtown, in their region, or in their community.
-Most respondents preferred for the classes to be held in their community, though a large number were also willing to go to the city center to take classes.
+Most respondents preferred for the classes to be held in their community, though a large number were also willing to go downtown to take classes.

 Chapter 7